-Half Yearly Review of the Supreme Court: Key Judgments on Equality, COVID Situation Monitored and a New CJI [January – June 2021]
+Half Yearly Review of the Supreme Court 2021: Key Judgments and Institutional Developments

 Although the first half of this year at the SC has continued to be defined by COVID, the year did not begin with the same concern.